coprolit/rpg-rules/tactical-activity-tracking.md

 All combatants may move up to the maximum of their movement allowance.
 Normal movement, excluding Moving Maneuvers, has no AP cost.

 ### Resolution Phase
-Combattants take turns and resolve their declared actions, in order from highest to lowest initiative.
+Combatants take turns and resolve their declared actions, in order from highest to lowest initiative.
+End of turn each combatant:
+- subtracts hits due to bleeding.
+- reduces stun effects 1 round, starting with the most severe effect (Stunned/Unable to Parry, then Stunned, then Dazed).
+- removes any staggered effect.

 ## Actions
 Actions include any activity the character performs including shooting, melee, or retrieving items from a backpack, etc.